Bug report #21409

 - Pull Request or Patch supplied changed from No to Yes

 If you want you can add your opinion there: this is really a change in the behavior of the QgsSettings system more than a bug fix.

-#11 Updated by Alessandro Pasotti over 1 year ago
+#11 Updated by Alessandro Pasotti almost 2 years ago

 Sorry but I don't understand: if the user adds/modify custEnvVars (on any other setting) it will be stored in the user settings and the defaults from global settings will not be used.